 Best Do It Yourself Home Alarm | Frontpoint SecurityBy - 01/17/2015

-I love my having my Frontpoint Security system protecting my family, but before I first tested their system the big question I had was, “Is this a real DIY home security solution?”
-Well after testing their system and ultimately becoming a customer myself, I have to say it is actually a great diy solution.
+I love that my Frontpoint Security system protects my family, but before I made the choice to buy the system I wondered, “Is Frontpoint a real DIY home security solution?”
+After testing the system and ultimately becoming a customer, I can confidently say that the answer is yes.

 The next great thing about Frontpoint is that not only is their equipment of the highest quality – and I’ve used and tested quite a few home security systems – but it’s also very easy to set up and install.
 This is a true do-it-yourself job and different from other professionally monitored home security companies that send a technician out to your home to do the install and try to sell you more stuff.

 Setting Up Door / Window, and Motion Sensors

 The door and window sensors are really great because of their size; they are the smallest sensors I’ve tested with any system.
 Their small size makes them really incognito and helps to ensure the adhesive isn’t eventually overpowered by their weight.
 To install them, all you have to do is peel off the protective strip that’s covering the adhesive and stick them on your door or window.
 It’s important to first wipe off the area with a clean dry cloth, as dirt or grime in-between the adhesive will cause issues down the road.

 The motion sensor is even easier to install.
 While you can mount it on a wall with the included screws, you can also find a place approximately 5-6 feet from the floor for it to sit.
 Just place the sensor in a spot that’s to your liking and your control panel will automatically connect to it once you boot up.

 Connect the Control Panel and Activate the System